lindngo/amazon-alexa/README.md

 # Amazon Alexa Shopping Data

 ## Overview
-For this project, I used SQL to analyze a demo dataset used as part of the product management course I was enrolled in.
-This dataset contained Amazon Alexa shopping data, and I wanted to draw insights on what category of products are typically bought on Alexa, number of products purchased, cancellation and return rates, and more.
+For this project, I used SQL to analyze a demo dataset, used as part of the product management course I was enrolled in.
+This dataset contains Amazon Alexa shopping data, and I wanted to draw insights on what category of products are typically bought on Alexa, number of products purchased, cancellation and return rates, and more.

 ## Dataset